ten7/handbook.ten7.com/_pages/05_howwedothings.md

 ### Flexible Hours

 We typically work during normal business hours: 9 a.m. to 5 p.m.-ish CST.
 That’s a big “ish.”
-We trust each other to put in 30 billable hours per week, whether those hours are before the sun rises or after the kids have gone to bed.
+We trust each other to put in a minimum of 30 hours per week, whether those hours are before the sun rises or after the kids have gone to bed.
 It’s not uncommon that a personal appointment runs long during the day, so you log a few evening hours.
 This is ok!
 We understand life happens.
-Do what you need to do, just keep everyone apprised of your status on Slack.
+Do what you need to do, make sure you're meeting the 30 hour minimum as a full-time employee, and keep everyone apprised of your status on Slack.

 ### Side Jobs